Dictionary of Revolutionary Marxism

 The most important

-Scholastic philosopher and theologian of the Roman Catholic Church.
+Scholastic philosopher and theologian of the Roman Catholic Church, which after his death declared him to be a “saint”.

 See also: Philosophical doggerel about Aquinas.